 The shape and rigidity of the citole (described in the first article) give it a timbre quite unlike the gittern and the lute.
-The structure and the plectrums seen in iconography (described in two article on medieval plectrums, available on this site on 18th and 25th January 2023) promote auditory volume, which is logically why some medieval accounts describe it as an instrument that can successfully be played in noisy environments and for dances (references described below).
+The structure and the plectrums seen in iconography (described in two article on medieval plectrums, the first here and the second here) promote auditory volume, which is logically why some medieval accounts describe it as an instrument that can successfully be played in noisy environments and for dances (references described below).

 The extent to which the citole was popular is shown in the numerous written and iconographical references of the 13th and 14th century.
 This, and the fact that its sound was loved, is clear in the English Meditations on the Life and Passions of Christ, late 14th century (British Museum Add MS 11307), in which, at the passion of Christ, “þe swete sytole” and other joyful instruments are laid aside.